karolina269/react-weather-app/README.md

 # React Weather App

-Shows current weather from IMGW.
-Includes searchbar, compares temperatures to average
+Get current weather information in Poland using axios.
+Language: polish

+## Features

+- searchbar
+- shows average temperature, compares it to the temperature at each station
+- shows detailed weather information about each station in modal

 ### How to run the application: